-An email gives you time to review your response carefully.
+An email gives you time to review your response carefully when looking for a way to politely back out of an interview.
 Don’t think of this as a rejection.
 Look at your statement as a grateful thank you but not connecting paths at this moment.
 Ideally, everyone would go to a job interview and feel excited, but that’s often not the case — and this is completely okay.

 In your email or phone call, thank the company for its consideration.
 List a few positives about the business that stood out to you.
 Get personal with what you liked.
 If you discussed a specific project or vision for the future in a preliminary phone call, express your interest and say you’d like to remain in touch for future opportunities or discussions.

 This job wasn’t for you, but you made a new addition to your network.

 It’s Okay to Back Out, With a Positive, Polite Attitude